75 Years Soaring: Celebrating the Chicago Convention and the Freedoms of the Air

 4th Freedom.png

-This particular freedom alone has caused a lot of controversy between countries because when it is approved to airlines, it sparks the argument of imbalanced competitive advantage.
+This particular freedom alone has caused a lot of controversy, it sparks the argument of imbalanced competitive advantage.
 For instance, main US airlines protested against the dominant Middle East ones for years claiming an illegal economic advantage.
 But why?
 Well, this example can help to explain it: 1) Dubai (Emirates Hub Airport) to New York Newark, this flight has a stop in Athens, Greece on the way, operated by Emirates (one of my favourite airlines by far!) and Emirates has fifth freedom rights on both.
-As you can imagine US airlines were furious and alleged that Emirates had the “unfair” opportunity to profit and drain traffic on this European route, which can be good long haul routes with potential for both leisure and business travellers.
-The dispute is now over thanks to a US-EUA Agreement signed last year, but I wanted to highpoint this debate with a real example..
+As you can imagine US airlines were furious and alleged that Emirates had the “unfair” opportunity to profit and drain traffic on this European route, which can be a good long-haul route with potential for both leisure and business travellers.
+The dispute is now over thanks to a US-EUA Agreement signed last year, but I wanted to highlight this debate with a real example.

 Conclusion and thanks for reading !!!